The FCC has voted to kill net neutrality. What does that mean for you, and how can you take action?

 - Most people argue it would be the same as before 2015.
 However, the FCC has been making sure ISPs don’t abuse their power since the dawn of the internet.

 It was only codified into law in 2015.
-Trump’s FCC has gone rogue, and chairman Ajit Pai is even being investigated for corruption by his own branch of govt.
+Trump’s FCC has gone rogue and chairman Ajit Pai is even being investigated for corruption by his own branch of government.

 If you don’t want your ability to access the internet freely handed to ISPs on a silver platter, you can take action.

 It already passed the Senate, so it needs to go through the House now, in which we need at least 25 Republican votes.
 Net Neutrality is NOT dead yet!
 Keep fighting!